venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/kernel/os/freertos_mpu_important_guidelines.md

 -  Various FreeRTOS kernel APIS like create/delete tasks/semaphore/events can be used only from privileged tasks and are not available for user mode tasks
-   - Refer **System Call restrictions** under "Changes in FreeRTOS version 10.6.0" in [FreeRTOS - Memory Protection Unit (MPU) Support - Upgrade Information](https://www.freertos.org/Security/04-FreeRTOS-MPU-memory-protection-unit#upgrade-information) for the list of APIs that are not accessible from user mode tasks
+   - Refer **System Call restrictions** under "Changes in FreeRTOS version 10.6.0" and "Changes in FreeRTOS version 10.5.0" in
+     [FreeRTOS - Memory Protection Unit (MPU) Support - Upgrade Information](https://www.freertos.org/Security/04-FreeRTOS-MPU-memory-protection-unit#upgrade-information) for the list of APIs that are not accessible from user mode tasks
    - Hence following DPL APIs which are implemented using these restricted kernel APIs should as well be used